HackFS-IPFS/HEIBEN/README.md

 # HEIBEN
-item traceability system based on ipfs and eth2
+item traceability system based on ipfs and eth
 ## front-end
 deploy the website:
 ```$xslt